rishabhgoel0213/rishabhgoel0213/README.md

 - **NeuralNetCpp**: A complete implementation of a deep neural network, written in C++, tested on MNIST and MPG datasets.

-- **CPSolutions**: My solutions to various competitive programming problems, written in Java.
+- **CPSolutions**: My solutions to various competitive programming problems, written in Java and C++.

 - **ThanksgivingMealGenerator**: A simple and fun way to generate recipies for Thanksgiving dinner, based on GPT-3, written in Python.